 Paul McCartney: It's "stupid" when people say face masks infringe on civil liberties

-The Beatles legend has spoken out about the coronavirus pandemic and shared his strong views on wearing protective face wear.
+The Beatles legend spoke out about the Coronavirus pandemic and shared his strong views on wearing protective face wear.

 Paul McCartney has slammed people who refuse to wear face masks because they think it infringes on their civil liberties.

-The Beatles frontman took part in an interview to talk about the release of his latest album McCartney III, when the subject of the coronavirus pandemic came up.
+In December, the former Beatle took part in an interview to talk about the release of his latest album McCartney III, when the subject of the Coronavirus pandemic came up.

-Speaking to journalist Seth Doane, he said: "I don't want to give it to anyone, I don't want to ge, when the subject of the Cronavirus pandemic came up.
+Speaking to journalist Seth Doane on CBS Sunday Morning he said: "I don't want to give it to anyone, I don't want to ge, when the subject of the Cronavirus pandemic came up.

 "When people sort of say, ‘Wearing masks is infringing on my civil liberties,’ I say, ‘No. That is stupid.'"